-Participants will be registered either during their consultation with their primary care clinician or remotely during their phone/videocall with a member of the COAT Coordinating Centre.
+Participants will be registered either during their consultation with their primary care clinician or remotely during their phone/videocall with a member of the central COAT study team.

 5.3.2 Randomisation

 Randomisation will occur as soon as possible following consent and a maximum of 72 hours after eligibility assessment.
 It will be undertaken by the COAT co-ordinating centre using a web-based system.